 We all face many challenges in life and may find it difficult to sort through our options or make decisions.
 Professional counseling allows you an opportunity to talk over what is on your mind with an objective person who can help you learn new skills and ways of looking at situations.
-Career or Academic counseling may help you explore career options, manage your time more efficiently, learn new study strategies, or manage test anxiety.
-Counselors also provide campus outreach events throughout the year dealing with specific student interests.
 Typical reasons given by students seeking counseling: